EPITAResearchLab/pouliquen.25.icdar/README.md

 # Verification of Dynamic Holographic Behavior in Identity Documents
-Repository for the paper "Verification of Dynamic Holographic Behavior in Identity Documents" submitted to ICDAR 2025.
+Repository for the paper "Verification of Dynamic Holographic Behavior in Identity Documents" accepted at ICDAR 2025.

 ![dataset overview](data/figures/dataset_overview.png)